 Using Points of Interest for Route Planning

-All athletes will be able to see the Points of Interest map layer, but subscribers can plan routes accordingly from the Maps tab or our Routebuilder on the Strava website.
+All athletes will see the Points of Interest map layer, but subscribers can plan routes accordingly from the Maps tab or our Routebuilder on the Strava website.
 To create a route from one of the suggested Start Points, navigate to Maps > Routes from the Strava mobile app.
-Then simply long-press on the point and your route recommendations will adjust.
+Then simply long-press on the point, and your route recommendations will adjust.

 How Points of Interest Are Generated

 The Points of Interest we show are points derived from OpenStreetMap that our data show as being popular with Strava athletes.
 Certain places will be shown over others based on how popular they are in our community.
 We try our best to generate authentic and appropriate Points of Interest with the data we have available.
 If you notice that something looks off, please contact our team by following the instructions here.

 We use similar privacy standards to populate Points of Interest that we utilize for Strava Metro and the Global Heatmap.
 You can learn more about those practices here.

 If one of the points is inaccurate, for example, a bathroom is closed, or a water fountain isn’t working, how do I report it to the rest of the community?